agirbau/agirbau.github.io/_pages/cv.md

 Other
 ======
-* I love sports and music.
-Hit me for a match of Volleyball or Soccer, or a improv. session (I play guitar and sing occasionally).
+I love sports and music.
+Hit me if you are around Tokyo for a match of Volleyball or Soccer, or a improv. session (I play guitar and sing occasionally).

-* We won a competition for amateur theater representing an adaptation of Ten little Indians by Agatha Christie.
+Won a competition for amateur theater representing an adaptation of Ten little Indians by Agatha Christie.

-* I was an extra in Game of Thrones (Season 6).
+I was an extra in Game of Thrones (Season 6).
 If you look closely you can see my face in a couple of frames (I was a Tyrell army soldier).